christofmuc/PyTschirper/README.md

 Python is ideally suited to to complex things, for example randomize the track one of the gated sequencer in a specific value range by:

+    import random
     e["Seq Track 1"] = [random.randrange(30, 80) for _ in range(16)]

-you get the gist.
+You get the gist.
 There are some real-life examples in the aptly called `examples` directory, have a look at them.

 Full documentation on the language bindings of pytschirp will be created inside the [pytschirp project](https://github.com/christofmuc/pytschirp), head over there for the in-depth infos. pytschirp can be used standalone from any python interpreter or even Jupyter notebook, the PyTschirper UI program is only a little tool that allows people to quickly explore the idea.